virtualsquare/virtualsquare.github.io/status.md

 fuse-umfuse-ext2, vdetelweb.

 ### TODO:
-  * fuse-umfuse-ext2, vdetelweb: update debhelper (ready for uploading)
   * purelibc: FTBFS still pending a FTBFS error for riscv64
-  * libvpoll-eventfd on salsa is ready to be submitted in new for SID
-  * vdeplug_slirp has been packaged on Salsa.
-It should be ready to be uploaded to SID
-  *	vdeplug_vdels, vdeplug_vlan, vdeplug_agno, vdeplug_pcap: should be ready to be uploaded to SID
-  * libexecs: The package on salsa is ready for SID (convert from autotools to cmake + migrate to the virtualsquare team)

   *	vuos: fix module/submodule install path to support multi arch.
 To be packaged
   * fusefatfs: to be packaged (after vuos?)